cmahncke/DiscovEpi/DiscovEpi_linux/data/README.txt

 ***
 Python version:    Python 3.*

-Packages will be deliviered with the executable for Windows OS and retrieved automatically upon installation on Linux OS.
+Packages will be deliviered with the executable for Windows OS (10 or higher) and retrieved automatically upon installation on Linux OS (Ubuntu 22 or higher).

 A stable internet connenction is required for installation on Linux OS and running the algorithm.